Prime time: Austria

-In Austria, prime time usually starts at 20:15 after the news broadcast of the first "Staatlich-rechtliches Fernsehen" or ORF1, event though ORF2 has its news from 19:30 to 20:00, they also start broadcasting prime time content at 20:15.
-The same applies for nearly all channels seated in Austria or Germany, that are broadcast in Austria.
+In Austria, prime time usually starts at 20:15 after the news broadcast of ORF 1.
+Even though ORF2 has its news from 19:30 to 20:00, they also start broadcasting prime time content at 20:15.
+The same applies for nearly all channels seated in Austria or Germany that are broadcast in Austria.

 Bosnia and Herzegovina

 In Bosnia and Herzegovina, prime time starts at 20:00 and finishes at 22:00.
 It is preceded by a daily newscast (Dnevnik) at 19:00 and followed by a late night newscast (Vijesti) at 22:00.

 Bulgaria

-In Bulgaria, prime time starts at 20:00 o’clock every day (including weekends).
+In Bulgaria, prime time starts at 20:00 every day (including weekends).
 Usually, the programmes aired are Bulgarian or Turkish series and reality shows, followed by a late newscast.
-The Bulgarian National Television broadcasts Po Sveta i u Nas at 20:00 and shows cultural and political programmes from 21:00 to 22:00 with next being series and late-night news at 23:00.
+The Bulgarian National Television broadcasts Po Sveta i u Nas at 20:00 and shows cultural and political programmes from 21:00 to 22:00, with series and late-night news following at 23:00.